-The Coen brothers state at the beginning of this film that their Depression-era comedy about an escaped convict (George Clooney) who treks across the Southern US with his simple-minded buddies (John Turturro, Tim Blake Nelson) to get home to his wife is an adaptation of Homer's The Odyssey.
-But if the Coens, ever the tricksters, are pulling your leg.
-Their… read more!
+This Depression-era comedy opens with a statement that this tale of an escaped convict (George Clooney) who treks across the South with his simple-minded buddies (John Turturro, Tim Blake Nelson) to get home to his wife is an adaptation of Homer's The Odyssey.
+But the Coens, ever the tricksters, are pulling your leg.
+Their "adaptation" is only a goofy pastiche… read more!

 Movie Titles: O